Bottom girl

-In American pimp culture, the terms bottom girl, bottom woman, or bottom bitch refer to a prostitute who sits atop the hierarchy of prostitutes working for a particular pimp.
-A bottom bitch is usually the prostitute who has been with the pimp the longest and consistently makes the most money.
-Being the bottom bitch gives the prostitute status and power over the other women working for her pimp; however, the bottom bitch also bears many responsibilities.
+In American pimp culture, the derogatory terms bottom girl, bottom woman, or bottom bitch refer to a female prostitute who sits atop the hierarchy of prostitutes working for a particular procurer (pimp).
+A bottom woman is usually the prostitute who has been with the procurer the longest and consistently makes the most money.
+Being the bottom woman gives the prostitute status and power over the other women working for the same procurer; however, the bottom woman also bears many responsibilities.

+Women in this role are often, though not always, victims of human trafficking and exploitation.
+Use of the term "bottom" is often perpetuated by traffickers who exploit female victim-offenders.

 In U.S. v.
-Pipkins, the Eleventh Circuit described the bottom bitch's duties as "work[ing] the track in [her pimp's] stead, running interference for and collecting money from the pimp's other prostitutes, [and] look[ing] after the pimp's affairs if the pimp was out of town, incarcerated, or otherwise unavailable."
-Similarly, the Training Manual of the Hawaiian Prostitution Intervention Program explains that the bottom bitch's obligations may include handling finances, and training and recruiting other prostitutes.
+Pipkins, the Eleventh Circuit described the bottom woman's duties as "work[ing] the track in [her pimp's] stead, running interference for and collecting money from the pimp's other prostitutes, [and] look[ing] after the pimp's affairs if the pimp was out of town, incarcerated, or otherwise unavailable."
+Similarly, the Training Manual of the Hawaiian Prostitution Intervention Program explains that the bottom woman's obligations may include handling finances, and training and recruiting other prostitutes.